Bug report #11814

 With "parallel" placement the labels are parallel to the pre-rotated lines, so stop being parallel once lines are rotated.

 I'm happy to look at it but would need help by Larry

-#5 Updated by Sandro Santilli about 5 years ago
+#5 Updated by Sandro Santilli almost 6 years ago

 QgsPalLayerSettings::calculateLabelSize is the earlier point of failure I've found for today.